Neyyattinkara Assembly constituency

 Neyyattinkara is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Thiruvananthapuram Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is K. Ansalan of CPI(M).
+As of the 2026 Assembly elections, the current MLA is N. Sakthan of INC.

 Local self-governed segments

 Neyyattinkara Assembly constituency is composed of the following local self-governed segments: